leduccuonghcmut/Linux_Driver_Basics/07_open_release_cdev/README.md

 # 06_hello_cdev

-A demonstration for how to implement the open and release function of a Character Device Files in a Linux Driver or Kernel Module

-This example can be compiled and run on a Raspberry Pi or a normal x86 computer.
+This is a Linux kernel module named hello_cdev that registers a character device.
+When the device file is opened, it logs the major and minor numbers, file position, mode, and flags.
+When the device file is closed, it logs a closure message.
+This module serves as a basic example of a character device driver for educational purposes.
+This example can be compiled and run on a Luckfox Pico Max/mini RV1106.

 ## Explaining the code